6-Phase Ransomware Response Plan: Detect and Recover Fast

 CrowdStrike reported that valid account abuse accounted for 35% of cloud intrusions.
 Many of these valid accounts came from access brokers who obtained credentials through phishing or stealer malware.

-Monitoring these markets reveals when access to your organization is for sale.
-This gives you time to investigate and remediate before ransomware operators or other buyers exploit the access.
+Watching these markets tells you when someone is selling access to your network.
+That gives you time to investigate and lock things down before a ransomware operator buys the access.

 Paste sites like Pastebin host leaked credentials and data dumps.
 Attackers use these platforms to share stolen databases and credential lists.
-These sources provide additional visibility into data exposures.
+They help you spot data exposures you’d otherwise miss.

-Deep web monitoring provides earlier detection and broader visibility than dark web monitoring alone.
+Deep web monitoring gives you earlier detection and broader coverage than dark web monitoring alone.

 Credentials leak in stages.
 First exposure often happens in Telegram channels or private forums.
 Days or weeks later, the same data appears on dark web markets.